Rex Orange County: 2014–2016: Early career and Bcos U Will Never B Free

 At age 16, O'Connor began playing the guitar and started to produce his own music using Apple's Logic software.
 At this age, he also began attending the BRIT School where he studied drumming and was one of four percussionists in his year; the relative rareness of his primary instrument provided him with wide exposure to various projects of others in his school which he credits with exposing him to new music.

 O'Connor released his debut single, "Corduroy Dreams", as the lead single from his debut studio album, Bcos U Will Never B Free, on 18 May 2015.
 On 4 September 2015, Bcos U Will Never B Free was self-released by O'Connor free of charge on Bandcamp and SoundCloud.
-Upon listening to the album, fellow musician and producer Two Inch Punch got in touch with him, providing him with a management team.
+Upon listening to the album, fellow musician and producer Two Inch Punch contacted him, providing him with a management team.
 The two would later collaborate on O'Connor's singles, including the single "Uno", released on 17 November 2016.
 Clash described "Uno", writing: "The buoyant keyboard riff underpins a hypnotic half-spoken vocal, one that veers from topic to topic in a hazy burst of creative mania."